mnot/I-D/rfc5785bis/draft.md

 Also, this specification does not define a format or media-type for the resource located at "/.well-known/" and clients should not expect a resource to exist at that location.

-Well-known URIs are only valid when rooted in the top of the path's hierarchy; they MUST NOT be used in other parts of the path.
-For example, "/.well-known/example" is a valid use, but "/foo/.well-known/example" is not.
+Well-known URIs are rooted in the top of the path's hierarchy; they are not well-known by definition in other parts of the path.
+For example, "/.well-known/example" is a well-known URI, whereas "/foo/.well-known/example" is not.

 See also {{sec}} for Security Considerations regarding well-known locations.